selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_3 copy.markdown

 - copy paste above morning routine
 - In the evening I added more content for the diffusion blog
 - I woke up at 4 to start writing a guide on ml maths.
 That was nice.

+Day 5 ->
+- I got done with UNETs which is pretty nice
+- It's ;ate at night and I am watching a movie (3 billboards outside ebbing,misouri)
 - -->